Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ```jsx
 ACPCore.setAdvertisingIdentifier("adID");
 ```
-o *adID* is a String that provides developers with a simple, standard system to continue to track the Ads through their apps
+o *adID* is a string that provides developers with a simple, standard system to continue to track the Ads through their apps

 {% endtab %}
 {% endtabs %}

 ## Set the push identifier<a id="setPushIdentifierTitle"></a>

-This `setPushIdentifier` API sets the device token for push notifications in the SDK.
+This API sets the device token for push notifications in the SDK.
 If the current SDK privacy status is `optedout`, the push identifier is not set.

 {% tabs %}
 {% tab title="Android" %}